MohammedFadin/appcenter-sampleapp-ios-swift/README.md

-# App Center Sample App for iOS
+# App Center CI/CD Environment for iOS Mobile Apps

 The iOS application in this repository and its corresponding tutorials will help you quickly and easily onboard to Visual Studio App Center.